 Made some pizza bases?
 Ready to step up to a higher level?
-This focaccia is an easy and fun next step in bread making.
+This easy focaccia recipe is a fun next step in bread making.
 With a satisfying crispy crust and moist, tasty crumb, this delicious bread goes great with soups and salads.
 Or, enjoy with a piece of prosciutto or canned sardines in olive oil.

 I had been wanting to start my bread making journey for some time.
 I experimented with pizza bases.
 That evolved into some flatbreads, some of which were very successful.
 I wanted more…

 Based on a review of the focaccia recipes I could find, focaccia bread was not significantly different from the flatbreads I had been making.
 The biggest difference?
 It has a lot more extra virgin olive oil!
 As a bread newbie at the time, I drew inspiration and guidance from more experienced bakers.
 In particular, this Bon Appétit recipe…

 Note the special guest in this video.
 Samin Nosrat is the author of one of the essential cooking books, Salt, Fat, Acid, Heat.
 I highly recommend this book.
 She also hosts one of the better Netflix cooking programs – inspired by the book.
 Worth your time, I assure you.

 Even my first attempt at baking focaccia was as good as any I had eaten in the past.
 Subsequent attempts confirmed it.
 It really is as easy to bake a Focaccia bread as good as anything you can buy in your local bakery.
 So bake we did.
 And so should you.